 Note: This is one of the most advanced tutorials we have posted on Gunpla 101!
 It requires custom wiring.
-Be careful and practice electrical safety when following Milky’s tutorial.
+Be careful and practice electrical safety when following Nanochi’s tutorial.

 LED stands for “Light Emitting Diode” and refers to any semiconductor device that emits light when electricity passes through it.
 Since LED lights can be very tiny and come in bright colors like red, blue, and green, they’re perfect for adding personality to Gunpla.